Global Health & Development Coordinator

 Students choosing this specialization are likely to find positions in pharmaceutical, biopharmaceutical, medical technology companies or consulting firms in areas such as Health Economics and Outcome Research, Market Access, Marketing Strategy, Public Affairs.

-The P&MT specialization includes the following courses and seminars:
+The P&MT specialization includes the following courses: